-Having your artworks properly listed on Artsy is the best way to drive success and exposure for your business.
+Having your artworks listed correctly on Artsy is the best way to drive success and exposure for your business.
 This article will help you strategize which artworks to upload and when to upload them.

 For technical instructions on how to use CMS, refer to this article on uploading.

 Datapoint: Having more artworks published increases your chance of a sale.
 Our research shows that having the maximum number of artworks on Artsy gives you the best possible chances of a collector finding and falling in love with an artwork you’ve listed.

 Artsy’s global network of digital-first collectors is connected by its desire to discover, learn, and purchase with confidence and ease.
 Your uploading strategy is determined by the best way to have those collectors discover your artworks.

 - Artworks by artists with established demand: For most artworks by artists with significant, established demand, particularly secondary market artworks: upload and publish them as soon as possible and as they are available.
 Artsy collectors are digital-first and connected by their desire to discover, learn, and purchase with confidence and ease.
 Uploading all of your available works by in-demand artists gives collectors more confidence and more opportunities to browse and discover your artworks through matchmaking.